 Gilpin Hotel, Windermere

-A small, family run hotel, the Gilpin is filled with books, plump sofas, Victorian flower gardens and even a llama paddock.
+A small, family run hotel, the Gilpin is bursting with books, plump sofas, Victorian flower gardens and even a llama paddock.
 In the grounds of the hotel, the Lake House is a contemporary addition that has wowed guests since it’s opening in 2010.
 This hotel boasts six individual suites and spa facilities too.
 Have your ceremony inside or out, lake-side and set in 100 acres of private grounds.

 Glenfinnan House Hotel, Glenfinnan